sekwiatkowski/js-fp/README.md

-# FlowScript
+# JS/FP

-A TypeScript/JavaScript library designed to implement workflows as computational graphs
+A pragmatic functional programming library for JavaScript/TypeScript

 ## Computation with monad(-like) objects